Dozeze/Markowitz-Portfolio/README.md

 Also, we will be using Optimization Toolbox in MATLAB.

+## How do we do it?
+We will investigate instances of "r" (Explained in formulation), and based on the return, pick an optimal point which will give the best risk-to-reward instance.

 ## Formulation
 A fraction $x_j$ of our total capital is to be invested in some assets $j$, where $j = 1,2,...,n$.
 We model the return of each assets as a ranbom variable $\zeta_j$.
 We assume that the expected value $\mathbb{E}[\zeta_j] = \mu_j$, and our covariance matrix $C_{ij} = \mathbb{E}[(\zeta_i - \mu_i)(\zeta_j - \mu_j)]$ are known, where $i,j = 1,2,...,n$.
 The return of an assets is defined as the relative change of the asset price in a year.